hellohaptik/docs_haptik/docs/bot-builder/basic/bot-says.md

 ### Entity Responses
-If you have Entities present on a node, then Entity Response is the response that the bot will send when it doesn't know the Entity's value.
+If you have Entities present on a node, then Entity Response is the response that the bot will send when it doesn't know that Entity's value.

 For example, if you want to collect the User's name, you could ask *"What is your name?"* in the Entity Response.
-Now If the User replies back with *"My name is Bruce Wayne"*, then "Bruce Wayne" will be extracted as an entity by our NER.
+Now If the User replies back with *"My name is Bruce Wayne"*, then "Bruce Wayne" will be extracted as an entity by our [NER](https://github.com/hellohaptik/chatbot_ner).
 These entities can then be used to create personalized and advanced flows for every user and hence, build better bots.

 > **Tip:** You can create your own Entities or use System Entities provided as a part of the Haptik Platform.